Board + Staff

 Board of Directors

-Allison Chin is a social justice and environmental activist.
-She developed her love and respect for the outdoors in her youth, hiking in Sequoia Kings Canyon.
+Dr. Allison Chin is a social justice and environmental activist who developed a love and respect for the outdoors in her youth, hiking in Sequoia Kings Canyon.
 She works with a variety of organizations to fight for everyone’s right to clean air, clean water, and a safe and healthy environment in which to thrive.
-She has led over 200 outings so others can learn to explore, enjoy, and be inspired to protect their homes, work places, communities, and special places.
-Allison has led numerous initiatives in both grassroots and national leadership roles within the Sierra Club, including service on its Board of Directors from 2007 – 2013 and as president for three of those years.
+She has led numerous initiatives in both grassroots and national leadership roles within the Sierra Club, including service on its Board of Directors from 2007 – 2013 and as president for three years.
 She has been a steady advocate for creating a culture in which people of all backgrounds feel welcomed, respected, supported and valued.
-Allison joins a coalition of board members of color committed to strengthening their respective organizations with greater equity, inclusion, and diversity.

-Allison is a retired molecular cell biologist and earned her BA from the University of California in San Diego and her PhD at the University of Southern California.
+Dr. Chin is a retired molecular cell biologist and earned her B.A. from the University of California in San Diego and her Ph.D. at the University of Southern California.
 Dr. Chin worked in biotechnology and led multidisciplinary domestic and international project teams focused on developing biopharmaceuticals for the treatment of cancer and chronic degenerative diseases.
 In her free time, Allison and her husband enjoy growing their own food and cooking.
-She loves exploring trails – new and old – and honing her spoon carving skills!
+She loves exploring trails new and old and honing her spoon carving skills.

 New York, NY

 Ogonnaya Dotson-Newman is the Director of Environmental Health at WE ACT for Environmental Justice.
 Ogonnaya joined WE ACT in April 2008 as the organization’s Environmental Health and Community-Based Participatory Research Coordinator.